kubernetes/website/content/en/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume.md

 {{< codenew file="application/wordpress/mysql-deployment.yaml" >}}

 The following manifest describes a single-instance WordPress Deployment.
-The wordpress container mounts the PersistentVolume at /var/www/html for website data file.
-The `WORDPRESS_DB_HOST` environment variable sets the Service name of MySQL defined above, and wordpress will access the database by Service.
+The WordPress container mounts the PersistentVolume at /var/www/html for a website data file.
+The `WORDPRESS_DB_HOST` environment variable sets the Service name of MySQL defined above, and WordPress will access the database by Service.
 The `WORDPRESS_DB_PASSWORD` environment variable sets the database password from the Secret kustomize generated.

 {{< codenew file="application/wordpress/wordpress-deployment.yaml" >}}